What Current Reports Say About Tysabri and PML Risk: Key Facts for Your Next Doctor Visit

 How does Tysabri cause PML?

-Tysabri is an alpha-4 integrin antagonist that inhibits immune cell migration across the blood-brain barrier.
-This immunosuppressive effect in the central nervous system can allow JC virus reactivation and replication, leading to PML.
-The risk is highest in patients with anti-JCV antibodies, longer treatment duration, and prior immunosuppressant use.
+Tysabri is an alpha-4 integrin antagonist that inhibits immune cell migration into the central nervous system.
+This immunosuppressive effect can reactivate latent JC virus in the brain, leading to PML.
+The risk is increased in patients with anti-JCV antibodies, longer treatment duration, and prior immunosuppressant use (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

-What should I do if I experience neurological symptoms while on Tysabri?
+What should I do if I experience symptoms of PML while on Tysabri?

-If you experience new neurological signs or symptoms suggestive of PML, such as confusion, vision changes, weakness, or difficulty speaking, you should contact your healthcare provider immediately.
-Tysabri dosing should be withheld at the first sign or symptom suggestive of PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+If you develop new neurological symptoms such as confusion, vision changes, weakness, or difficulty speaking, seek immediate medical attention.
+Healthcare professionals should withhold Tysabri at the first sign or symptom suggestive of PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 Does submitting information create an attorney-client relationship?